quinnyab/DHT11-Sensor/README.md

 We now want to install one more library, called the 'DHT sensor library' by Adafruit.
 Search for the correct library in the Library Manager and again press 'Install'.
 If done correctly, the library will now say 'Installed'.<br>
 ![Image of library manager3](https://github.com/Ralphvandodewaard/manualiot/blob/develop/library3.png)

-## Step 3: Writing and uploading the required code for the DHT11 Sensor
+## Step 3: Uploading the required code for the DHT11 Sensor to the Arduino Board
-If the required libraries for the sensor have been properly installed, as done in Step 2, the code will now start uploading to your Arduino Board.
+We can now start uploading code to our Arduino Board to get the DHT11 Sensor to work.
+Plug your Arduino Board into your computer using a USB to Micro USB cable and copy and paste the code shown below to the Arduino IDE.
+If the required libraries for the sensor have been properly installed, as done in step 2, you can now press 'Upload' in the top left of your screen.
+The code will start compiling and uploading to your Arduino Board.
 ```
 #include "DHT.h"